Voters approve budget, propositions, elect 3 to Board of Education

 District residents re-elected Terry Burton and Daniel Guasp to the Board of Education and elected Tara Barton to her first term on the Board.
 All will serve for three-year terms beginning July 1, 2019.

-The proposed budget calls for a spending increase of 2.93 percent ($697,275) over this school year’s budget.
-Adjustments to employee salaries and benefits per negotiated agreements account for most of the budget increase.
-The proposed budget includes a state aid increase of $586,836 (5.13 percent) over the current school year’s budget.
+The approved 2019-20 budget contains a spending increase of 2.93 percent ($697,275) over this school year’s budget, with adjustments to employee salaries and benefits per negotiated agreements accounting for most of the increase.
+The budget also includes a state aid increase of $586,836 (5.13 percent) over the current school year’s budget.

-The proposed 2019-20 budget would increase the tax levy by $200,605 (2.37 percent) and decrease reliance on the district’s fund balance.
-The 2.37 percent tax levy increase is below the district’s 3.68 percent maximum levy limit (“cap”), which means approval of the budget requires a simple majority vote of 50 percent plus one vote.
+The budget increases the tax levy by $200,605 (2.37 percent) and decreases reliance on the district’s fund balance.
+The 2.37 percent tax levy increase is below the district’s 3.68 percent maximum levy limit (“cap”), which means approval of the budget required a simple majority vote of 50 percent plus one vote.